JuliaLang/julia/doc/src/base/scopedvalues.md

 for global variables apply in the context of concurrent programming.

 Care is also required when storing references to mutable state in scoped values.
-You might want to explicitly unshare when entering a new dynamic scope.
+You might want to explicitly [unshare mutable state](@ref unshare_mutable_state) when entering a new dynamic scope.

 ```julia
 import Base.Threads: @spawn